xylous/settle/doc/SETTLE_MANUAL.md

     containing that word.

 ### The sync command

+The `sync` command is used for changing things related to notes - be it creating new ones, updating their metadata in the database, moving them from a project to another project, or renaming them.

 Note that, unlike the query command, the options that do take arguments here don't work with regex (except `--move`).
 Matches here need to be exact, since